RobertCrummett/3D_Displacement_Stress_Point_Loads/README.md

 that can be characerized in terms of [x_min,x_max] and [y_min,y_max], this code will integrate the point load solutions to produce a surface traction.

+The Examples_3D_Load.m script shows how to implement the functions.
+Not every kink has been worked out in the 3D rake calculation, and in a few other places I am actively searching for ways to optimize functions further.

 # Sources
 ----------------------------------------------
 The source for this work is: